Aewiyn/javascript-exo/README.md

 - 🔁 Palindrome Checker
 - 💬 Random Quote Generator
 - ⏱️ Stopwatch
-- 📝 Persistent ToDo List (with localStorage)
+- 📝 To Do List (with localStorage)
 - ✊🖐✌️ Rock Paper Scissors

 Feel free to explore each one — most of them are built using only vanilla JS, HTML and CSS.